 Memorable Manitobans: Edwin Bourke (1836-1915)

-Born on 19 September 1836 in the Red River Settlement, the son of John Palmer Bourke and Nancy Campbell, who came from County Sligo, Ireland, to the Red River Settlement in 1812.
-He was brought up on the site of Hay Field Farm, St. James.
+Born in the Red River Settlement on 19 September 1836, son of John Palmer Bourke and Nancy Campbell (1792-1887), he was brought up on the site of Hay Field Farm in St. James Parish.
 He subsequently owned this property which had been bought by his father from the Hudson’s Bay Company.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.

 “Edwin Bourke died last night at Ocean Park,” undated newspaper clipping [Manitoba Legislative Library, Biographical Scrapbook B6]

 “Was member of first legislature,” Manitoba Free Press, 19 March 1915 [Manitoba Legislative Library, Biographical Scrapbook B6]

 We thank Ray Chapman, a great-grandson of Edwin Bourke and grandson of Maria Ann (Bourke) Good, for providing a portrait and additional information.

 This page was prepared by Gordon Goldsborough.